Affiliate links on Android Authority may earn us a commission. Learn more.

 Will you switch?

 Brave browser has quickly become part of my normal workflow.
 I have been using it for some sites/tasks every day and the reasons for not migrating to it fully are, well, non-existent.
-Brave is available for Windows, macOS, Linux (Debian 9+, Ubuntu 16.04+, and Mint 18+), iOS, and Android.
+Brave is available for Windows, macOS, Linux (Debian, Ubuntu, Mint, and Fedora), iOS, and Android.
 I have tested it on all 5 and the experience is as consistent as any other browser across such a diverse set of platforms.
-Sadly there is no support for Windows on Snapdragon, or for boards like the Raspberry Pi.
+Sadly there is no support for Windows on Snapdragon or for boards like the Raspberry Pi.
 However, there is a version for the new Macs using the Apple Silicon.